Astronomers have captured one of the most detailed views of a young star taken to date and revealed an unexpected companion in orbit around it.

 Their work, published today in the Astrophysical Journal Letters, found MM 1a weighs 40 times the mass of our Sun.
 The smaller orbiting star MM 1b was calculated to weigh less than half the mass of our Sun.

-“Many older massive stars are found with nearby companions,” added Dr Ilee.
+“Many older massive stars are found with nearby companions,” added Dr. Ilee.
 “But binary stars are often very equal in mass, and so likely formed together as siblings.
 Finding a young binary system with a mass ratio of 80:1 is very unusual, and suggests an entirely different formation process for both objects.”

 An unstable beginning

-The favoured formation process for MM 1b occurs in the outer regions of cold, massive discs.
+The favored formation process for MM 1b occurs in the outer regions of cold, massive discs.
 These “gravitationally unstable” discs are unable to hold themselves up against the pull of their own gravity, collapsing into one – or more – fragments.

 The researchers note that newly-discovered young star MM 1b could also be surrounded by its own circumstellar disc, which may have the potential to form planets of its own – but it will need to be quick.
-Dr Ilee added: “Stars as massive as MM 1a only live for around a million years before exploding as powerful supernovae, so while MM 1b may have the potential to form its own planetary system in the future, it won’t be around for long.”
+Dr. Ilee added: “Stars as massive as MM 1a only live for around a million years before exploding as powerful supernovae, so while MM 1b may have the potential to form its own planetary system in the future, it won’t be around for long.”